developer-onizuka/serviceMesh/README.md

 To consider it, it is necessary to understand independent dimensions of configuration for an Istio deployment as below:

-- single or multiple cluster
+- single or multiple cluster  --> But what I'm interested in is a behavior of multi-cluster case only.
 - single or multiple network
 - single or multiple control plane
 - single or multiple mesh